Updated April 2017: We have re-focused the list specifically for the iPad Mini 4, take a look at the great cases below.

-If you're looking for a lightweight case for the first, second, and third-generation iPad mini that offers protection similar to Otterbox but without the Otterbox bulk or price, check out the UAG Composite case.
+If you're looking for a lightweight case for your iPad Mini 4 that offers protection similar to OtterBox but without the OtterBox bulk or price, check out the UAG Composite case.

-Its oversized rubbery buttons makes it easy to access the volume, sleep/wake, and Lock switch on your iPad mini, so you don't have to worry that it will interfere in any way.
-Oh, and it costs less than $25.
+Its oversized rubbery buttons makes it easy to access the volume, sleep/wake, and Lock switch on your iPad Mini 4, so you don't have to worry that it will interfere in any way.

 Spigen Tough Armor

-The Spigen Tough Armor case is exactly what you see on the tin: it's a protective case for the iPad mini that has received rave reviews from people who own it for its durability, how well it works, and its slim fit.
+The Spigen Tough Armor case is exactly what you see on the box: It's a protective case for the iPad mini that has received rave reviews from people who own it for its durability, how well it works, and its slim fit.

 The Spigen Tough Armor case is made from webbed thermo-plastic-urethane (TPU) with an air-cushioned interior for protection from dings and drops.
 It is also slim-fitting, so if you want to preserve the slim lines of your iPad mini, this will do it for you.

 Didn't see your favorite tough case for iPad mini on our list?
-Let us know which one you use and why it meets the Otterbox-level standard of protection.
+Let us know which one you use and why it meets the OtterBox-level standard of protection in the comments below!

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!